Agomelatine vs duloxetine

 Agomelatine and duloxetine are both used in the treatment of major depressive disorder (MDD).
 They can be prescribed for patients who experience symptoms such as persistent sadness, loss of interest or pleasure in usual activities, changes in appetite or weight, sleep disturbances, fatigue, feelings of worthlessness, or recurrent thoughts of death or suicide.
 These medications are often recommended when the symptoms are severe enough to interfere with daily functioning.

-See also Duloxetine hydrochloride benefits
+See also Duloxetine side effects tinnitus

 Contraindications: